 1: Gygax notes on p.
 29 that “Drow are mentioned in Keightley’s THE FAIRY MYTHOLOGY, as I recall (it might have been THE SECRET COMMONWEALTH—neither book is before me, and it is not all that important anyway).”
 It was not in the latter book, as there is no mention of dark elves whatsoever in its pages.

 2: The first mention of drow in D&D occurs in the 1st edition Monster Manual under the “elf” heading.
 The short paragraph states that, “The drow are said to be as dark as faeries are bright and as evil as the latter are good.”
 Whereas mythological elves fall into a morally gray area, drow are an inversion of good-aligned elves as presented in D&D, both physically and socially.
 They have dark skin and white or silver, females are stronger than males, they hate the sunlight, they live underground, they have no connection to nature, and they are evil being that do not value any that Good stands for.
-This duality constitutes two parts of a psychological archetypical whole.
+This duality constitutes two parts of a psychological archetypical whole, a binary opposition of Good and Evil.
 One might view elves in D&D as the life-affirming “Eros drive”, whereas drow represent the destructive “death drive” of Thanatos.

 3: It has been suggested that Margaret St. Clair’s novel, The Shadow People, served as the inspiration for drow.
 While the underground-dwelling “shadow people” are referred to in passing as “elves” in the book, any resemblance ends there.
 The “shadow people” as described as having either black, white, or green skin, they are cannibals, have no bones, and eat ergot-laced psychedelic grain.
 More importantly, they are uncivilized and uncouth.
 Yeah, it’s weird, but only superficially related to drow in that they are "elves" that live underground.
 It would not be unreasonable to assume that St. Clair, like Gygax, drew inspiration from the Svartálfar of mythology.